 - the ability for kids to participate

 So we fired up (so to speak) the quesadilla maker and pulled out the following ingredients: soft flour tortilla shells, pizza sauce, mozzarella cheese, and pepperoni slices.
-Don’t have a quesadilla maker?
+Don't have a quesadilla maker?
 A skillet would do, but these are cheap and easy, so I highly recommend one.
-The one I have is made by Hamilton Beach and can be found here.
+The one I have is made by Hamilton Beach and can be found here on Amazon.
+I think we got ours at Target, though; it should be easy to find one at your local one.

 Once the quesadilla maker was hot, we opened it and put on the bottom tortilla shell.
 The girls took turns spreading pizza sauce on the shell.
 They REALLY wanted to use my pastry brush, but the back of a spoon would work just fine.